-Recent philosophies in agricultural sustainability
+Recent philosophies in sustainable agriculture

 Some predict a real sustainable steady state economy that may be poles apart from today’s significantly reduced energy usage, negligible ecological footprint, and less consumer packaged goods, native purchasing with little food supply chains, little processed foodstuffs, more home and community gardens, etc. Agriculture would be very different in this type of sustainable economy.

 Sustainable Agriculture is an integrated system of plant and animal production practices having a site-specific usefulness that will over the long time:

 Crop yield uniformities and improvements would be reached using the inexpensive, eco-friendly and feasible production system.
 Acquaintance of sustainability and lasting proficiency of agro-ecosystem among growers is desired through the use of advanced tools in general.

 It is complemented by other known good practices, including the use of quality seeds, and integrated pest, nutrient, weed and water management, etc. Conservation Agriculture is a base for sustainable agricultural production consolidation.
 It unlocks bigger routes for integration of production parts, such as crop-livestock integration and the integration of trees and pastures into agricultural sceneries.

-Organic Agriculture is a holistic production management system which promotes agro-ecosystem health, plus biodiversity, biological cycles, and soil biotic doings.
+is a holistic production management system which promotes agro-ecosystem health, plus biodiversity, biological cycles, and soil biotic doings.
 This is accomplished by using agronomic, biological, and mechanical methods, as opposite to using synthetic materials, to fulfill any specific function within the system (FAO/WHO Codex Alimentarius Commission, 1999).

-Carbon Negative Technology: Biochar
+Carbon negative technology: Biochar

 Biochar is a charcoal material made from the controlled, partial combustion of biomass in oxygen free/limited environment.
 It halts decaying and arrests the CO2 in an effectively stable carbon stock, checking re-release to the atmosphere.
 It is a carbon-negative process.
 So, we just need to bury it as a soil amendment; biochar has positive agronomic and water quality effects.